MileHacker Logo

 Currency & Exchange

 The official currency in Aosta Valley, like the rest of Italy, is the Euro (€).
 ATMs, known as "Bancomat," appear widely throughout Aosta city and in larger valley towns.
 These machines are the most convenient way to withdraw cash at a fair exchange rate.
-Credit and debit cards (Visa, Mastercard, Amex) receive wide acceptance in hotels, mid-to-high range restaurants, and the majority of stores.
-However, carrying some cash serves well for smaller purchases, street vendors, local markets, or when visiting more remote villages where card machines could be not as common or unreliable.
+Credit and debit cards (Visa, Mastercard, American Express) receive wide acceptance in hotels, mid-to-high range restaurants, and the majority of stores.
+However, carrying some cash serves well for smaller purchases, street vendors, local markets, or when visiting more remote villages where card machines might be not as common or unreliable.
 Inform your bank of travel plans to prevent card issues.

 Daily Cost Breakdown Per Person, Approximate